 Today he’s lifted that hazy veil on a second track from Pale Horse Rider, “Angeles”: we’ve got the video embedded below for you, a mix of puppetry and animation visually reifying a laidback but dark paean to the City of Angels and a mantrap of a woman, co-dependent metaphors, the one inextricably bound up with the other,

 It has lush harmonies, mystery, seasonal fires, gasmask bongs; Cory appears Muppet-like, besuited in yellow out in the hills above the city, looking down at it all.
-You’re left in no doubt that this a eddy of darkness made music with a lightness of touch that draws you super deep.

 “Gotta look the beast right in the eye / Until you see yourself,” he hushes, animated hippos and giraffes nuzzling kinda cutely; kinda macabrely, too.